Multifidelity Covariance Estimation via Regression on the Manifold of Symmetric Positive Definite Matrices

 \subsection{Running example}

-As a concrete illustration of the ideas in this section we consider an example with three data matrices.
+As a concrete illustration of the ideas in this section, we consider an example with three data matrices.
 Take the model of \cref{eq:S_rv} with $L = 1$ and $F = \{\{0, 1\}, \{1\}\} = \{F^1, F^2\}$ such that our data are

 where $\Shi$ and $\SloOne$ are correlated with each other but $\SloTwo \indep (\Shi, \SloOne)$.
-This structure may arise, for example, if $\Shi$ and $\SloOne$ are sample covariance matrices (SCMs) computed from statistically coupled realizations of random \textit{vectors} $\Xhi, \Xlo \in \R^d$ and $\SloTwo$ a sample covariance matrix computed from independent realizations of $\Xlo$.
-Specifically, suppose that we have at our disposal
+This structure may arise, for example, if $\Shi$ and $\SloOne$ are sample covariance matrices (SCMs) computed from statistically coupled realizations of random \textit{vectors} $\Xhi, \Xlo \in \R^d$ and $\SloTwo$ is a sample covariance matrix computed from independent realizations of $\Xlo$.
+Specifically, suppose that we have